Rockstar (soundtrack): Production

 The soundtrack album is a musical journey that sails through ballads, Gujarati folk, Sufi music and gypsy notes from an unheard Czech tradition.
 Prior to composing sessions, Imtiaz Ali told A. R. Rahman about the lead character of the film, "I told him how Jordan, the protagonist is inarticulate, how he can express himself only through music, how his music is influenced by not only his situation but also by the music of the place he visits.
 So when Jordan is in Prague hanging about with gypsies, he imbibes their spirit and makes gypsy music.
 This is what Hawaa Hawaa is."
 Likewise, when Jordan is thrown out of his house in the film, he goes to Nizamuddin Dargah, spends time with the Qawwals, absorbs their music and plays with them.
 His journey wasn't only understanding music, but also about understanding life and so the song Kun Faya Kun was composed.
 Kun Faya Kun (an Arabic phrase which means 'be, and it is'), a qawwali, composer A. R. Rahman has dedicated to Sufi saint Nizamuddin Auliya.
 The track The Dichotomy of Fame, a shehnai-guitar instrumental jugalbandi, is picturised on the late Shammi Kapoor as a gloomy-looking shehnai player in the image of Ustad Bismillah Khan, jamming with Ranbir Kapoor.
 On the song Sadda Haq, the singer Mohit Chauhan quoted, "I spent an entire day trying to record Sadda Haq with Rahman saab.
 But couldn't get it right.
 The next day, I did a take when he was yet to arrive and it sounded perfect and then the final version was recorded."
 The music video of Sadda Haq, another track, has Ranbir Kapoor performing in front of a live audience.
-Kapoor had travelled to Chennai and stayed with Rahman for a week in order to "feel the song imbibe and absorb it" so that when he finally performs it, the song would be an "extension of his personality."
+Kapoor had travelled to Chennai and stayed with Rahman for a week to "feel the song imbibe and absorb it" so that when he finally performs it, the song would be an "extension of his personality."